+School/College:

-School/College: College of Education Degree Offered: Certificate Graduate Coordinator: Dr. Patricia Bethea-Whitfield Email: csbooth@ncat.edu Phone: (336) 334-7916
+College of Education Certificate

+Degree Offered: Graduate Coordinator:

+Dr. Patricia Bethea-Whitfield

+Email: csbooth@ncat.edu

+Email: csbooth@ncat.edu

 The Mental Health Counseling - Clinical Program currently offers a 12-hour certificate in marriage and family counseling.
 Students who choose this certificate may elect to take their elective courses in the area of Marriage and Family Counseling.
 This certificate will further prepare students to work in settings that specialize in counseling couples, children, and families.
 Please note that adherence to prerequisites is required.
 Certificate requirements are as follows: